 - Miter Gauge

 Overall, DEWALT did an incredible job developing this model and no details were left unnoticed.
-The craftsmanship of the design, construction and build quality are incredibly high and in conjunction with such conveniently built-in tools to make any type of job easier; the DWE7491RS portable table saw is one you definitely want to consider purchasing for any of your work needs, whether it’s advanced or simpler projects.
+The craftsmanship of the design, construction and build quality are incredibly high and in conjunction with such conveniently built-in tools to make any type of job easier; the DWE7491RS is one you definitely want to consider purchasing for any of your work needs, whether it’s advanced or simpler projects.
 See how this product performed against C10RJ in our comparison: Hitachi C10RJ Vs Dewalt DWE7491RS.

 2. Rockwell RK7241S Table Saw

 While Rockwell is not a mainstream brand/name in the table saw community they’ve done a fantastic job at creating a practical, portable and user-friendly saw that even newcomers will find quite simple to operate.

-The Rockwell RK7241S boasts a 10-inch blade and surprisingly held up to its claim of offering four times the cutting capacity of other 10″ table saw models with ease.
+The Rockwell RK7241S boasts a 10-inch blade and surprisingly held up to its claim of offering four times the cutting capacity of other 10″ models with ease.
 I was also quite impressed with the rip capacity which is due to the 30-inch foldout fences.

 One nice features of this particular saw that isn’t commonly found is that the built-in laser automatically realigns if the blade angle is for some reason beveled which helps to alleviate the risks of performing an inaccurate cut.

 - Heavy-duty, yet versatile, lightweight, small size and portable for the job site, workshop, or cabinet shop